SidTheMadMan/astronomy-code/README.md

 Some files are made windows compatible for quick debugging and, therefore, imcompatible with Linux.
 Some lines must be removed or uncommented as labled.
+Time stamps may be off by as much as 500 ms due to innacuracies of the internal clock and inabilty to update it during flight.
+Power usage must be managed by changing the interval at which pictures and sesnor data.